beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 ```

 As long as you have one of these in an `UncookedOnly` module of your application, you should be able to expose your own operations as BP nodes (this is compatible with Multiplayer PIE mode).

 ## Writing Hooks...
 ... and other `FBeamOperationHandle` returning functions.
 These are the various callback flavors that we expose so you can customize your experience with our SDK.
 In other words:

 > If you ever see a Delegate or Virtual Function that you can implement that returns one or more `FBeamOperationHandle`, you need to create operations and return their handles so that we can wait on your code before we proceed with ours.

-Here are the flavors:
+> It's basically a way for you to inject a promise that we'll run as part of a larger process.

+There are a few flavors of this around the SDK:

-1. **Delayed Operation**: Its basically a simple parameter-less callback that returns a `FBeamOperationHandle` our SDK should wait for.
+1. **Delayed Operation**: It's basically a simple parameter-less callback that returns a `FBeamOperationHandle` our SDK should wait for.
-	1. See our `UBeamRuntime::LoginGuest` function for an example on how to use these.
+	1. See our `UBeamRuntime::LoginGuest` function for an example of this.
 2. **Runtime Subsystem Implementation**: Implementations of virtual functions in one of our SDK's base classes such as `UBeamRuntimeSubsystem`.
-	1. This is for when you wish to make a system that ties into the Beamable life-cycle like our own systems do.
+	1. This is for when you wish to make a system that ties into the Beamable life-cycle like our own `UBeamRuntimeSubsystem` implementations do.
-	2. This is rarely needed, but... in unique custom use-cases, its likely to be the best way to accomplish your goals.
+	2. This is rarely needed, but... in unique custom use-cases, it's likely to be the best way to accomplish your goals.
-3. **Hooks:**  Hook into one of the various  `DEFINE_BEAM_OPERATION_HOOK` hooks.
+3. **Hooks:** Bind into delegates created via `DEFINE_BEAM_OPERATION_HOOK`.
 	1. We don't use Hooks ourselves IN ANY CIRCUNSTANCES and leave these as "game-maker-only extensions".
 	2. You can search for `DEFINE_BEAM_OPERATION_HOOK` and find some usages of the macro to better understand these.